a-mirecki/jfft-compiler/readme.md

 # JFTT Code Golf Compiler
-This is my compiler for JFTT course.
+This is my compiler written in Python

-I wasn't focusing much on optimization as I wanted to take part in code golf challenge but my compiler got 4.0 anyway
+I wasn't focusing much on optimization as I wanted to take part in code golf challenge

 There are two versions of it: first (golf.py) that has lower than 500 lines and the normal one (normal.py)